ibm-cloud-docs/account/ts_charge-limit.md

 By default, credit card payments in US Dollars cannot exceed $1,000.00 USD, which might cause you to make multiple payments to pay your invoice.
 {: tsCauses}

-You can contact [{{site.data.keyword.Bluemix_notm}} Support](/unifiedsupport/supportcenter){: external} to request an increase in this maximum credit card payment limit.
+You can contact [{{site.data.keyword.cloud_notm}} Support](/unifiedsupport/supportcenter){: external} to request an increase in this maximum credit card payment limit.
 All requests are considered based on the payment and invoice history of the account.
 {: tsResolve}